An Anglo-Orthodox Journey

 Through this situation, it was as if the blinders were ripped from my eyes, and I saw how broken Orthodoxy truly was, culturally and inter-personally, and I realized that it could only be made effective on the mission field through deep repentance the re-evaluation of our assumptions of superiority.
 Thus, God showed me that I was not to be ordained in the Greek Church by His direct intervention.
 Later, when I asked why the Greeks and the Russians did not officially declare a schism over such blatant political sins and violations of ancient canon law, the response was offered, “The Russians give too much money and are too powerful for the Greeks to take on… even if we refuse to concelebrate with them, and doubt their true commitment to Orthodoxy, and refuse communion to Russians who show up in our liturgies, we can never declare a schism, because that would mean that Orthodoxy can divide without heresy, which would then make it impossible to declare the Catholics and the Anglicans separated from the one, true church.”
 Thus, I saw how the unity of Orthodoxy was maintained, not out of love or a commitment to the Gospel, but so that a claim to infallibility and doctrinal superiority could be made over those outside of their own cultural structures.
 The forms of Orthodoxy should be maintained for good order in the church, mutual submission and love, rather than for power and exclusion from God’s grace.

 That is when we left Asia, and when I started to make our way back into American life, but without the support of our previous friends and family.
 I searched for a way to continue our ministry, but after many meetings with American priests and bishops, we realized that we had nowhere to go, and our family spent an uncomfortable time “in between”.
 My new perspective on the importance of liturgy and apostolic succession made it impossible to find employment in Churches that knew and loved us.
-It was at this vital time that +Mar Awa Royel, Diocesan Bishop of the Assyrian Church of the East, invited us to Modesto to work with Middle Eastern Christian refugees and represent the Assyrian Christian Emergency Relief Organization in fundraising and outreach.
-I will always be grateful for our sojourn amongst our Middle Eastern Christian brothers and sisters, and I intensely love their culture, history, and faithfulness.
+It was at this vital time that +Mar Awa Royel, Diocesan Bishop of the Assyrian Church of the East (now Patriarch), invited us to Modesto to work with Middle Eastern Christian refugees and represent the Assyrian Christian Emergency Relief Organization in fundraising and outreach.
+I will always be grateful for our pilgrimage amongst our Middle Eastern Christian brothers and sisters, and I intensely love their culture, history, and faithfulness.
 Through this wonderful experience of three years, God taught us many great and precious facets of His Gospel treasures that we would not otherwise know through this intense, cross-cultural experience!

 It was during this time that our family started to attend Wellspring Anglican Church in Modesto, CA, and after six months of faithful attendance, I was asked to help the church musically, leading music and preparing offertories on piano and other instruments, and my four oldest boys were made acolytes, learning the rubrics and customs of the Book of Common Prayer.
 We quickly became close friends with Wellspring’s two priests, and I submitted to their pastoral leadership and counsel.
 Our family agrees that finding Conservative Anglicanism was one of the best things that ever happened to us.
 It centered us, grounded us, and gave us a feeling of truly being “home”, something that we lacked in our exposure to so many other local churches.
 We will always thank God for leading us to such a beautiful, healing, and sincerely loving church, even as we mourn the way that heresy and immorality have destroyed Anglicanism worldwide!